CBD In Pennsylvania

 Both THC and CBD have medicinal properties.
 Although CBD-rich oils produced from marijuana are only available to the state’s medical marijuana patients, anyone in Pennsylvania can purchase CBD oil.
 However, not all CBD products are technically considered legal.

-Thankfully, CBD oil derived from hemp is legal for all in Pennsylvania.
+Thankfully, CBD oil and products derived from hemp are legal for all in Pennsylvania.

 CBD infused edibles and drinks, on the other hand currently fall into a gray area of the law.
 According to law, the state’s hemp regulations must follow federal regulations.
 And under federal regulations, the adding of CBD to food and beverages is not permitted.
 It seems, however, that the state has no desire to spend its resources enforcing the no-CBD-edibles rule.